13 Types of Owls in North Carolina

 8. Snowy Owl

-The Snowy Owl, one of the types of owls in North Carolina, typically nests on the ground and forages for small rodents and insects.
+The Snowy Owl, one of the owls in North Carolina, typically nests on the ground and forages for small rodents and insects.
 These magnificent birds are known for their ability to fly silently, making them efficient predators.
 The Snowy Owl is considered a special concern species in North Carolina, meaning it is not threatened or endangered but still requires monitoring.

 9. Long-Eared Owl